johnbrandborg/faker-events/README.md

 {"Name": "B"}
 {"Name": "B"}
 {"Name": "C"}
-Event limited reached.
-4 in total generated
 ```

 #### Group
 If you need to two different events to be grouped together, you can set the
 group_by parameter to true on the Event instance creation.
 This will cause the
-live_stream and batch methods to send them together.
+start and batch methods to send them together.

 You can also use the '&' operator (rather than '>>') to set the next event but
 grouped together so the event_time is the same.
 Try not to mix the operators